Cubatãozinho River

 The Cubatãozinho River is a river of Paraná state in southern Brazil.

 The river rises in the 49287 ha Guaricana National Park, created in 2014, which protects a mountainous area of Atlantic Forest.

 The Lagoa do Parado Municipal Nature Park, which protects an area of marshland rich in biodiversity, lies on the left bank of the river.

+The river originates in the Serra das Canavieiras between Guaratuba and Morretes.
+It has a course of around 60 km, being navigable by canoes until Porto Limeira.
+Its tributaries are Ribeirão da Prata, Rio dos Henriques, Guarajuva, Canavieiras, Parado, Furta Maré and Rasgado.